thias/puppet-bind/README.md

 ```

 For RHEL5, you might want to use the newest possible bind packages
-(otherwise if you're using `bind-chroot`, you'll need to ensure
+(otherwise if you're using `bind-chroot`, you'll need to check
-the zone files are placed inside the chroot, e.g.
+whether the zone files need to be placed inside the chroot, e.g.
 `/var/named/chroot/var/named`):

 ```puppet